 Depending on your needs and goals, Dr. Ezzat may also recommend additional procedures or treatments.
-People who mistake migraines for sinus headaches may learn that migraine surgery will more directly address their issues.
-Those interested in a more pronounced cosmetic change can consider reshaping the nose with injectable fillers.
+People interested in a more pronounced cosmetic change can consider reshaping the nose with injectable fillers.

 Dr. Ezzat also specializes in revision rhinoplasty, widely considered one of the most technically challenging facial surgeries, so you can always have a second chance at attaining your ideal nose job results.

 Your rhinoplasty will be performed as an outpatient procedure under general anesthesia.
 In certain cases, a local anesthetic may be preferable.
 As with most rhinoplasty procedures, the incisions are usually very discreet, either hidden inside the nose or across the column between the nostrils.